Sravani138/Coffee-Shop-Sales-Analysis/README.md

-# ☕ Coffee Shop Sales Analysis
+# ☕ Coffee Shop Sales

 ## 📊 Project Overview
 This project focuses on analyzing a coffee shop’s sales performance to uncover patterns in revenue, product popularity, and customer purchasing behavior.